tornadoweb/tornado/docs/guide/running.rst

 The simplest way to do this is to add ``reuse_port=True`` to your ``listen()`` calls and then simply run multiple copies of your application.

-Tornado also has the ability to start mulitple processes from a single parent process (note that this does not work on Windows).
+Tornado also has the ability to start multiple processes from a single parent process (note that this does not work on Windows).
 This requires some alterations to application startup.